diversitywoman/conference2014/_posts/committee/2013-07-12-Thompson-Theresa.md

 layout: speaker
 date: "2013-07-14 08:30"
 categories: committee
-name: Theresa Thompson
+title: Theresa Thompson
-title: "Director of Diversity and Inclusion, Lowe’s Companies"
+position: "Director of Diversity and Inclusion, Lowe’s Companies"
 image: Thompson_Theresa.JPG
 published: true
 teaser: "Theresa leads the work to embed D&I into the company’s culture.
 She provides leadership and consultative services to support enterprise-wide strategic priorities focused on sustaining a diverse and inclusive company."